chaos-lang/chaos/README.md

 ### symbol_table

 `symbol_table` command shows all of the variables currently being tracked by Symbol Table.
-This keyword is only useful for the language developers:
+This keyword is only useful for the developers of language's itself:

 ```
 [start] => var1 => var3 => var4 => var5 => var6 => var7 => var8 => [end]